kubernetes/enhancements/keps/sig-storage/3476-volume-group-snapshot/README.md

   volumeGroupSnapshotClassName: volumeGroupSnapshotClass1
 ```

-A new external VolumeGroupSnapshot controller will handle VolumeGroupSnapshotClass, VolumeGroupSnapshot, and VolumeGroupSnapshotContent resources.
-We may need to split this into two controllers, one common controller that handles common functions such as binding, and one sidecar controller that calls the CSI driver.
+The new VolumeGroupSnapshot logic will be added to the Snapshot Controller and the csi-snapshotter sidecar to handle VolumeGroupSnapshotClass, VolumeGroupSnapshot, and VolumeGroupSnapshotContent resources accordingly.

-Snapshot controller will be modified so that it will not delete an indiviual VolumeSnapshot that is part of a VolumeGroupSnapshot.
+Snapshot controller will also be modified so that it will not delete an indiviual VolumeSnapshot that is part of a VolumeGroupSnapshot.
 External snapshotter sidecar will be modified so that it will not delete an individual VolumeSnapshotContent that is part of a VolumeGroupSnapshotContent.

 ### CSI Changes